Faculty & Staff

 Areas of Expertise

-Law and society, governance and participatory democracy, indigenous rights, gender and women's rights, economic, social, and cultural rights, human security and development, informal justice and community-based conflict management, colonial–postcolonial African history, participatory action-research
+Law and society, human rights, human security, and human development, interface between culture/indigeneity and human rights/state law, gender and women's rights, economic, social, and cultural rights, governance and participatory democracy, deviance, informal justice, and community-based conflict management, political economy, colonial–postcolonial African history, community-based participatory and action-research methods

 DPhil, Socio-Legal Studies, University of Oxford (UK)